gitgik/regex/README.md

 # regex
-All things regular expression: implemented in python.
+Some regular expressions: implemented in python.

 #### Purpose
 Regular expressions are simple yet many programmers fear them.
 You just have to understand them and what they do to see their vast benefits in computing.